kiwi0fruit/jats/README.md

 So in my translation of Model A I wanted to fix some possible misunderstandings:

 * I use **1-Dominant** as there is no point to change Jung's term in English.
 * I use **2-Auxiliary** name from Jung and MBTI models as it coincides with Model A meaning good enough and is the most widespread name in English community because of the MBTI.
-And *creative* became ambiguous because of the Model G. Though it should be something like **Attentive auxiliary** if we are on Jung terms.
+And *creative* became ambiguous because of the Model G. Though it should be something like **Conscious auxiliary** if we are on Jung terms.
 * **3-Role** and **4-Vulnerable** are the most widespread Model A translations and are not ambiguous.
 * **5-Suggestive** is the most widespread Model A translation and is not ambiguous.
 It's also better than _suggesti_**ble**.
 As _suggest_**ive** better aligns with **Autonomous inferior** as Jung meant this function.
 * **6-Activating** is better than ambiguous *mobilizing* and it is the most widespread in the auto-translated texts.